mongodb/specifications/source/auth/auth.rst

 ````````````

 The first message sent by drivers MUST contain a ``client nonce`` and ``gs2-cb-flag``.
 In response, the server will send a ``server nonce``
 and ``sts host``.
 Drivers MUST validate that the server nonce is exactly 64 bytes and the first 32 bytes are the same as the client nonce.
+Drivers MUST also validate that the length of the host is greater than 0 and less than or equal to 255 bytes per `RFC 1035 <https://tools.ietf.org/html/rfc1035>`_.
+Drivers MUST reject FQDN names with empty lables (e.g., "abc..def"), names that start with a period (e.g., ".abc.def") and names that end with a period (e.g., "abc.def.").
 Drivers MUST respond to the server's message with an ``authorization header`` and a ``date``.

 As an example, given a client nonce value of "dzw1U2IwSEtgaWI0IUxZMVJqc2xuQzNCcUxBc05wZjI=", a MONGODB-AWS conversation decoded from
 BSON to JSON would appear as follows: